kostyaVyrodov/education/design/gog/README.md

 Patterns of gang of four are separated on three groups: creation, structural and behavioral patterns

-**Structural** patterns explain how to assemble objects and classes into larger structures, while keeping the structures flexible and efficient

 **Behavioral** patterns take care of effective communication and the assignment of responsibilities between objects

 ## Table of content